PROFESSIONAL TRAINING COURSE #1

 What is the most beneficial to you subject matter for a customer, crewman, or AGMC to tell you about?

-ANSWER: Complaints (or problems).
+ANSWER: Complaints and problems.

 3-M) If you view critical feedback as people giving you what you most need to be successful you will be thankful for people telling you what they think you're doing wrong.
 If you view the exact same words as "snitching" out your problems as a "complaint", the exact same feedback will not only be of little benefit to you, it will cause a rift between you and the person giving you what you most need.
 Don't kick golden feedback aside because you mistake it for an insult to you, or you will lose that critical source of feedback and loose your best avenue for improving the most important things you need to improve TO MAKE MONEY.